Updated on 02/28/2024

 Catedral Basílica Metropolitana de Medellín – Medellín

-This cathedral is considered to be one of the largest and most majestic buildings in Medellín.
+This cathedral is one of the largest and most majestic buildings in Medellín.
 It has a symmetrical structure with two huge towers, each measuring 66 meters.
-Around 1,120,000 bricks were required for the construction.
-The structure was declared a national monument in 1982.
+The construction required around 1,120,000 bricks.
+It became a national monument in 1982.
+Additionally, Medellín is renowned for its beautiful churches, and this cathedral stands as a testament to the rich religious heritage found in churches in Colombia.

 Construction began in 1890 and in 1948 Pope Pius XII awarded this religious building the title of a minor basilica.
 There are several religious paintings inside the basilica.
 There are also interesting sights such as the Museum of Religious Art, which exhibits around 40 sculptures from the 17th, 18th, and 19th centuries.
 Unfortunately, the museum is not open to the public.